apeplins/Affine-Cipher-Block-Chaining/README.md

 All generated reports are printed to the STD OUT

+## Build
+You can build it with the following command: g++ Source.cpp -o Affine-Cipher.exe

+or using Visual Studio 2019
+then run it with the following command:
+./Affine-Cipher.exe 15 3 26 18 13 14 22 0

 ## Usage
 Source.exe a b m data#1 data#2 data#3 data#4 iv